 “Mr or Mrs Client, I’ll have to charge you to fix up your landing pages.”

-The lowdown?
 I was basically begging clients to hand over a five-figure sum before I’d given the slightest bit of value to their business.

 As you can imagine (and, well, I’ve bet you’ve been there), it was a tough sell.